redox-os/book/src/microkernels.md

 This is very important to debug in real hardware, because if a kernel panic happens the log can't be saved to find the cause of the bug.

-While in monolithic kernels, a bug in a system component or driver can cause a kernel panic and freeze the system (if it happens in real hardware, you can't debug without serial output support)
+While in monolithic kernels a bug in a system component or driver can cause a kernel panic and freeze the system (if it happens in real hardware, you can't debug without serial output support)

 (Buggy drivers are the main cause of kernel panics)